aimms/user-guide/aimms-ide/GUROBI/GUROBI_FeasRelax_Feasibility_Relaxation.rst

-Feasibility relaxation can be enabled by adding penalty values to the mathematical program and setting the option :ref:`Options_Feasibility_relaxation`  to 'Advanced' (keeping the option at 'Standard' will apply the regular AIMMS method of violation penalties).
+Feasibility relaxation can be enabled by adding penalty values to the mathematical program and setting the option :ref:`option-AIMMS-feasibility_relaxation` to 'Advanced' (keeping the option at 'Standard' will apply the regular AIMMS method of violation penalties).